danmirror/humanoid-simple-framework/README.md

 All topics are provided in the /rscuad namespace.

-Actuators (radians for position control, arbitrary normalized speed):
+Actuators (radians for position control):

       /rscuad/l_hip_yaw_position/command
       /rscuad/l_hip_roll_position/command